saucelabs/elemental-next/frontend/docs/updated-tips/5-select-from-a-dropdown/javascript.md

 ## Intro

-Selecting from a dropdown list *seems* like one of those simple things.
+Selecting from a dropdown list *seems* basic.
 Just grab the list by it's element and select an item within it based on the text you want.

-While it sounds pretty straightforward, there is a bit more finesse to it.
+While it sounds pretty straightforward, there is a bit more skill to it.

 Let's take a look at a couple of different approaches.